2022 Olympic Medal Count: Here's the Latest Ranking and Where Team USA Stands

 Sports

-The U.S. is in sixth with five golds, five silver medals and one bronze.
-The four gold medals leave Team USA tied for third most with Sweden and the Netherlands.
+The U.S. remains in sixth place with six golds, five silver medals and one bronze.

-Germany and Norway are leading in gold, with eight golds under their belts.
+Norway now leads the way with nine gold medals after capturing another gold in the women's 10km pursuit in biathlon.
+They also added a bronze medal in that event, along with a silver medal in the men's 4x10km cross-country skiing relay.

 How is Team USA Doing?